Trump talks Putin, grievances as GOP focuses on midterm wins

 Instead, those most likely to seek the GOP’s 2024 presidential nomination not named Trump united behind an agenda that includes more parental control of schools, opposition to pandemic-related mandates and a fierce rejection of “woke” culture.
 The message from more than a half-dozen elected officials, delivered to thousands of mostly white activists at an event that usually celebrates far-right rhetoric, does not mean the party has turned its back on Trumpism.

-Still, conference organizer Matt Schlapp, the chair of the American Conservative Union, noted that Trump does not have an absolute lock on his party’s base.
+And in the straw poll of 2,574 conference attendees, Trump earned 59%, followed by Florida Gov. Ron DeSantis with 28%.
+No one else had more than 2%.

+When asked for their preference should Trump not run in 2024, DeSantis earned 61% with no one else earning more than 6% of the vote.
+The straw poll only measured the opinion of those at the conference, not broader Republican sentiment.

-He pointed to Florida Gov. Ron DeSantis, in particular, who was a crowd favorite throughout the first three days of the four-day conference.
-Audience members applauded almost every time DeSantis’ name was referenced or his picture appeared on big screens.
+Aside from Trump, Florida Gov. Ron DeSantis was a crowd favorite throughout the four-day conference.
+Audience members applauded almost every time his name was referenced or his picture appeared on big screens.

+Conference organizer Matt Schlapp said Trump remains a dominant force, but he does not have an absolute lock on the party’s base.

 And while Trump’s most controversial supporters were generally given lower-profile speaking slots over the four-day program, they were not excluded.
 Rep. Majorie Taylor Greene, R-Ga., appeared on a Saturday morning panel hours after being featured at a conference of pro-Trump white nationalists.